SiegeEngineers/WololoKingdoms/README.md

 ## Data Mods or old patches

-There are currently two data mod able to be selected for installation (the regular WololoKingdoms mod needs to be installed first for it to work):
+There are some data mods based on the regular WololoKingdoms that can be selected for installation (the regular WololoKingdoms mod needs to be installed first for it to work):
 - The WK Hippo mod moves Stone Walls&Gates to the Castle Age (with full HP) and makes players start with -370 stone (30 with medium resources.
 At request of Tsu_Nilpferd for the Clash of the Hippo tournament.
-- The WK Patch 5.4 mod is for watching older WK games played when 5.4 was the live patch on Steam.
-Note that you also need to select the correct version of the UP 1.5 beta patch to watch recorded games with (You can check the Voobly Match page to see which one you need).
+- The WK No Wall or BBT mod - surprise, surprise - disables all walls and BBTs.
-- The WK Installer 2.5 mod is for watching WK games played on patch 5.5 and version 2.5 of the installer.
-Note that you also need to select the correct version of the UP 1.5 beta patch to watch recorded games with (You can check the Voobly Match page to see which one you need, in most cases it's probably the Beta R5).
+- The other mods are for watching recordings played on older versions.
+Make sure you also select the proper version of UP 1.5 that the game was played on (You can check that on the Voobly match page)

 It's also possible for other data mods based on WK to be added to the installer.
 With the exception of older patches for rec viewing, you need to own all DLCs to be able to install a data mod.